matthewhuie/foursquare-checkins/README.md

 **GET /OAUTH_TOKEN/ics**

-Returns an iCal-standard (RFC 5545) output of Foursquare check=ins for the specified user.
+Returns an iCal-standard (RFC 5545) output of Foursquare check-ins for the specified user.
 This output can be imported into calendar apps like Google Calendar.

+## TODO
+- [x] getCheckins via Foursquare API
+- [x] getCheckins using Promises
+- [ ] getCheckins as Express middleware
+- [x] JSON implementation
+- [x] iCal implementation
+- [ ] Memcache support

 ## Links
 - https://foursquare.com